 When twin spray lines are fitted to a boom, a spray line selector is also fitted.
-It is located directly to the right of the operator on the fixed console.
 When 'forward' is selected, only the front spray line can be controlled by the joystick buttons.
 When 'rear' is selected, then only the rear spray line is controllable.
 When the selector is centered then both spray lines are active.